UnseenWizzard/unseenwizzard.github.io/_posts/2023-09-17-tltk-risk-assessment.md

 * **What's the impact if your thing fails?** Do other things that depend on it fail as well?
 Are customers impacted?
 Are internal processes impacted?
 How important are those?
 Are there fallbacks or workarounds?

-## Remidiation: What do you do when things go wrong?
+## Remediation: What do you do when things go wrong?

 Still as a team, ask yourselves two more questions: